Anterior Knee Pain: Complete Guide

 - Sedentary office workers (as much as runners)

-This diversity of affected populations is an important clue.
-If the pain were caused by cartilage wear, we would mainly see athletes or elderly people.
-This observation suggests that the actual mechanism is different from what is often thought.
+The wide range of affected populations is an important clue.
+If the pain were caused by cartilage wear, we would primarily see athletes or older individuals.
+This observation suggests that the actual mechanism is different from what is commonly believed.

 What are the characteristic symptoms that indicate anterior knee pain?